 I started using ePortfolios in my Research Methods course back in 2013, and while two students embraced the concept of presenting their academic work in a single, digital collection—even presenting their projects with me at the AAEEBL’s ePortfolio conference in Boston—, for most this option remained a marginally interesting but also technically challenging component of the course.
 Server troubles and an outdated version of WordPress hampered efforts to expand the blog, for me the centerpiece of the ePortfolio, by 2015.

 Encouraged by the move to a different server and the wider launch of ePortfolio in Fall 2016, I embedded ePortfolio work into my Methods course.
 My Spring 2017 Methods section created and maintained an ePortfolio throughout the course.
 Thanks to faculty development work around ways to use the ePortfolio, I adapted my approach to Methods, in particular by requiring project framing statements and end-of-year-reflective statements.
-I have also begun to use ePortfolio in my English Composition courses.
-Although I recognize that we have work to do to more fully embed ePortfolio in the major, I also see a viable way forward, and some students do as well.
+I have also begun to use ePortfolio in my English courses and Liberal Learning Capstone course.

 For me, the value of ePortfolio lies in the opportunity it gives students